Sound engineer – tasks, training & salary at a glance

 What kind of training is needed to become a sound engineer?

-There are no legally prescribed training path to become a sound engineer.
-Common paths include private sound engineering schools, dual vocational training in the event industry, a degree in audio engineering, or...
-Career change via practical experience, internships and assistant jobs.
-Expertise, auditory training and practical experience are crucial.
+There is no legally prescribed training path to become a sound engineer.
+Common routes include private sound engineering schools, dual vocational training in the event industry, audio engineering studies, or a career change through practical experience, internships and assistant jobs.
+Expertise, ear training and practical experience are crucial.

 How long does the training to become a sound engineer take?